gcalmettes/reveal.js-d3/README.md

     ]
 ```

 For each slide containing at least one visualization, the plugin looks at the number and index of each transition in all the arrays `_transitions` for the different visualization embedded in the slide and automatically creates corresponding fragments (`<span>`) in the container slide if needed.
+So there is no need to create empty fragments in the Reveal slide.

-Note that each index specified is considered in context of the Reveal.js fragments already present in the slide.
-For example, if a slide has already 3 fragements (so the `data-fragment-index` states for the slides are 0, 1, 2) and a transition is set to `index: 14` in the `_transitions` array, the plugin will understand that this transition has to be played at the `data-fragment-index=3` (and not that 11 blank fragments have to be created before playing the transition).
+Note that each index specified is considered intelligently in context of the Reveal.js fragments already present in the slide.
+For example, if a slide has already 3 fragements (so the `data-fragment-index` steps for the slides are 0, 1, 2) and a transition is set to `index: 14` in the `_transitions` array, the plugin will understand that this transition has to be played at the `data-fragment-index=3` step (and not really at `data-fragment-index=14`, since 12 empty steps doesn't make real sense) and will automatically create a `<span>` with this `data-fragment-index`.

 ## Configuration